Aiden0526/aiden0526.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # Welcome!
 Hi, nice to meet you!
-I’m Xu Jundong, an incoming PhD Student at the National University of Singapore (NUS) CTIC lab, working under the supervision of Prof. [Mong-Li Lee](https://www.comp.nus.edu.sg/~leeml/) and Prof. [Wynne Hsu](https://www.comp.nus.edu.sg/~whsu/).
+I’m Xu Jundong, a first-year PhD Student at the National University of Singapore (NUS) CTIC lab, working under the supervision of Prof. [Mong-Li Lee](https://www.comp.nus.edu.sg/~leeml/) and Prof. [Wynne Hsu](https://www.comp.nus.edu.sg/~whsu/).
 I am also mentored by Dr. [Hao Fei](https://haofei.vip/).
 Previously, I earned a Master of Computing from NUS and a BSc from University College London (UCL).

 My work focuses on enhancing the symbolic reasoning capabilities of AI systems.
-I aim to develop methods that enable AI to perform systematic, reliable, and deterministic inference, bridging the gap between data-driven learning and structured logical reasoning.
+I aim to develop methods that enable AI to perform systematic and reliable inference, bridging the gap between data-driven learning and structured logical reasoning.

-I actively seek interdisciplinary collaborations and welcome discussions with researchers who share an interest in AI, logic, and cognitive systems.
-Feel free to reach out via email to exchange ideas!
+I actively seek interdisciplinary collaborations and welcome discussions with researchers who share an interest in AI, logic, and neuro-symbolic systems.
+Feel free to reach out via email to talk about ideas!

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=kx4xFzMAAAAJ&hl=en'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=kx4xFzMAAAAJ&hl=en'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 🔥 News
+- *2025.09*: &nbsp;🎉🎉 The paper [MuSLR]([https://arxiv.org/abs/2412.16953](https://arxiv.org/abs/2509.25851)) has been accepted to NeurIPS 2025.
+See you in San Diego!
 - *2025.06*: &nbsp;🎉🎉 The paper [Aristotle](https://arxiv.org/abs/2412.16953) has been selected as an **<span style="color:red">oral</span>** presentation (8% of the accepted paper).
 - *2025.05*: &nbsp;🎉🎉 The paper [Aristotle](https://arxiv.org/abs/2412.16953) has been accepted to ACL 2025 main conference.
 - *2025.04*: &nbsp;🎉🎉 I got a PhD offer from NUS!